 Extraordinary Minister of Holy Communion

 EMHCs assist the parish family by distributing the Body and Blood of Christ during Mass.
 Some EMHCs also take Communion to the ill and homebound.
 Those new to the ministry may begin serving as an EMHC after having attended a required August Archdiocesan training session followed by a mandation liturgy conducted by the Archbishop.
 After having completed the archdiocesan training and mandation you will be required to attend a St. Gerald Liturgy workshop.
-Previously mandated Ministers of Holy Communion who wish to serve at St. Gerald should contact the parish office.
+Previously mandated Ministers of Holy Communion who wish to serve at St. Gerald should contact the coordinator.

 Proclaim God's word to the parish community during daily and Sunday Masses.
 You will be required to attend the Archdiocesan training session followed by a mandating liturgy conducted by the Archbishop.
 You will also attend a St. Gerald Liturgy Workshop to receive our parish guidelines.
 Training and mandation occur annually each fall.